kgracia44/DSI-projects/Projects_Weekly/Capstone_Project/README.md

 ____________________________________________________

-2) EDA: Folder with 1 jupyter notebook and 3 csv files
+2) EDA_and_HypothesisTesting: Folder with 1 jupyter notebook and 3 csv files

     - Jupyter notebook: EDA_cohort1_sample